mehta-avi/mehta-avi/README.md

 🚀 Work experience:

+Undergraduate Teaching Assistant at VT Department of CS - TA for Intro to Human Computer Interaction.
+[Blacksburg, VA.
+Aug 2022 - Present]

-Incoming Undergraduate Researcher at VT Department of CS - Researching with AR/VR.
+Undergraduate Researcher at VT Department of CS - Researching with AR/VR.
 [Blacksburg, VA.
 Aug 2022 - Present]

 Software Engineer at Blankly Finance - Working on the package side.
 [Ann Arbor, MI.
 Oct 2021 - May 2022]